aemsites/hubblehomes-com/runbook.md

 ### 3rd Party Integrations
-Below are the 3rd party integrations which are included as part of delayed.js.
+Below are the 3rd party integrations that are included as part of delayed.js.

 - Google Tag Manager
 - Google Maps